codepks/LearningCSharp/README.md

 1. The **key selector** for the outer sequence `student => student.StandardID` indicates that take StandardID field of each elements of studentList should be match with the key of inner sequence `standard => standard.StandardID` .
 If value of both the key field is matched then include that element into **result**.
 2. The **last parameter** in Join method is an expression to formulate the **result**.
 In the above example, result selector includes `StudentName` and `StandardName` property of both the sequence.

+### Left OuterJoin
+Here we take care of all the non-matching elements too

 ### Group Join
 [Understand here](https://www.youtube.com/watch?v=Da3akpqjaR4&list=PL6n9fhu94yhWi8K02Eqxp3Xyh_OmQ0Rp6&index=21&ab_channel=kudvenkat)